Course syllabus

 Important.
 I answer e-mails with up to 4 working days delay.

-Carl Lindberg is responsible for MatLab project.
+Carl Lindberg is responsible for the Data Project.

 Student representatives